Lindsay Hollmuller - Founder/ Clinical Director

 In working with clients, Lindsay adopts a solution-focused, goal-oriented approach.
 She utilizes both Adlerian Theory and Cognitive Behavioral Therapy (CBT) in working with clients.
 CBT allows the client to learn to modify maladaptive behavior and thought processes in order to live a healthier and more fulfilling lifestyle.
 Biofeedback allows the client to gain awareness of the body’s physiological responses.
 Combined with CBT, the client will gain the ability to modify behavior and thinking patterns, as well as physiological patterns in order to relive stress, anxiety and pain.
 Clients also see an increase in focus, decision-making and reasoning.

-Lindsay has over a decade of experience working with children, adolescents and adults in areas including traumatic brain injury, autistic spectrum, developmental delay disorders, learning disorders, and neurological and psychological disorders.
+Lindsay has over 15 years experience working with children, adolescents and adults in areas including traumatic brain injury, autistic spectrum, developmental delay disorders, learning disorders, and neurological and psychological disorders.
 Lindsay has worked in a number of therapeutic settings such as brain injury rehabilitation, educational, non-profit, clinical and medical settings.
 Lindsay is proud of her ability to use and teach biofeedback and self-regulation skills to pediatric populations through the use of implementing play therapy techniques along with biofeedback training.

 In 2012 Lindsay founded PhysioCognitive Connections, LLC.
 Though PhysioCognitive Connections, Lindsay CONNECTS with other professionals by providing Neurofeedback and Biofeedback consulting and mentoring services.
 Lindsay has served as consultant for several mental health professionals, educators, clinical practitioners and medical doctors.
 Lindsay is a past recipient of Southern Methodist University’s Maguire Center for Ethics and Public Responsibility award.

 Lindsay has been an invited speaker and presenter for SMU’s Ethics Advisory Board, The National Association of Professional Women, and several national conferences and CE seminars for professionals.
 Lindsay is a proud member of Biofeedback Federation of Europe's "Learn from the Best" team by presenting for BFE's webinar platform.
 Lindsay currently serves on the Executive Board of Directors for the Biofeedback Society of Texas.
 Lindsay enjoys public speaking in order to educate others about stress management and the benefits of physiological awareness and self-regulation.
 Lindsay, and avid runner, uses personal biofeedback skills in order to achieve peak performance in running and enjoys participating in races throughout the country.
-Lindsay is an active volunteer for Operation Kindness and participates in many fundraising events around DFW.
-In her spare time, Lindsay enjoys exercise, cooking, traveling and family time.
+Lindsay is licensed to supervise Licensed Professional Counselor associates in the state of Texas.